Inflation and Primordial Black Holes: PBH formation in the early universe

 In fact, apart from providing seeds for the observed cosmic microwave background (CMB) anisotropies at large scales, the dynamics of curvature fluctuations ${\cal R}$ may also be at play for PBH formation, provided that cosmological fluctuations exhibit specific `initial conditions' at small scales.
 For this purpose, denoting $k = k_{\rm pbh} \gg k_{\rm cmb}$ as the comoving momentum associated with PBH formation, we assume that the curvature power spectrum at these small scales acquires an amplification well above the level required to match CMB observations: $\mathcal{P}_{\mathcal{R}}(k_{\rm pbh}) \gg \mathcal{P}_{\mathcal{R}}(k_{\rm cmb}) \sim 10^{-9} $ \cite{Planck:2018jri} (more on this later).
 Soon after the end of inflation, \ie after reheating\footnote{Throughout this work, we assume an efficient reheating process at the end of inflation such that the universe become radiation dominated shortly after inflation terminates.
 For a collage of interesting physics that might arise through the reheating stage and alternative post-inflationary histories see the recent review \cite{Allahverdi:2020bys}.}, the modes associated with the enhancement (\eg modes with comoving size of $k_{\rm pbh}^{-1}$) become the seeds of density perturbations in the RDU:

 Since the comoving Hubble scale grows with respect to comoving scales in RDU, the characteristic scale of perturbations eventually becomes comparable to the comoving horizon at $a = a_{ \rm f}$, where $k_{\rm pbh} = (a H)_{ \rm f}$ (the subscript $ \rm f$ indicates PBH formation time).
-At this point, gravitational interactions can trigger the collapse of over-dense regions, if the latter have a sufficient over-density above a certain collapse threshold: $\delta\,\ge\,\delta_c$.
+At this point, gravitational interactions can trigger the collapse of over-dense regions, if the latter have a sufficient over-density above a certain collapse threshold (see the discussion below).

 Notice that at sub-horizon scales the radiation pressure can overcome the gravitational collapse: therefore, the production of PBHs effectively occurs at around horizon re-entry.
 This implies that the concept of horizon re-entry is crucial for our understanding PBH formation as a causal process: in fact, only when the physical wavelength of a perturbation becomes comparable to the causal distance $1/H$, gravity is able to communicate the presence of an over-density, and to initiate the gravitational collapse.
 A schematic diagram that summarizes the discussion above is illustrated in Fig \ref{fig:pmc}.